Ritual opera: Categories

 The performance is mainly for the purpose of entertaining the gods or thanking them, and is only performed incidentally for the appreciation of the good faith.
 Therefore, the stage is often set up at the front of the temple, and the audience is not allowed to go forward or get too close, but can only watch the show from the sides or the back, so that the gods can be said to be sitting in the VIP seats or the seats in the front rows.

-In Hong Kong, most of the performances are Cantonese opera, Teochew opera and Liyuan opera.In Taiwan, in the early days, it was Beiguan music, Gaojia opera, Taiwanese opera and Glove puppetry, but after the restoration, it was mostly Taiwanese opera and Glove puppetry, and even Puppetry and modern Drama are available, and in recent decades, Film has also been shown to honor the gods.
+In Hong Kong, most of the performances are Cantonese opera, Teochew opera, and Liyuan opera.
+In Taiwan, in the early days, it was Beiguan music, Gaojia opera, Taiwanese opera, and Glove puppetry, but after the restoration, it was mostly Taiwanese opera and Glove puppetry, and even Puppetry and modern Drama are available, and in recent decades, Film has also been shown to honor the gods.
 In mainland China, the performance of Shinto plays is based on the region's popular theater genres.
-In Southeast Asia, most of the Chinese operas are Taiwanese opera, Teochew opera, and Cantonese opera.
+In Southeast Asia, most of the Chinese operas are Taiwanese Ke-Tse opera（Hokkien opera）, Teochew opera, and Cantonese opera.

 Development

-During the Northern Song Dynasty, temple plays were widely held in the lower reaches of the Yangtze River as "puppet plays", and when they were staged, the audience was "full of laughter and talk, and the villagers gathered to watch and drink wine, and were drunk and beaten".
-The custom of social drama has been passed down for many years, and the celebration of social drama is very rich, as seen in "The Day of the Society" written by the Tang Dynasty poet Wang Kai, and "Spring Society (and)" written by the Song Dynasty poet Lu You.
+During the Northern Song dynasty, temple plays were widely held in the lower reaches of the Yangtze River as "puppet plays", and when they were staged, the audience was "full of laughter and talk, and the villagers gathered to watch and drink wine, and were drunk and beaten".
+The custom of She drama has been passed down for many years, and the celebration of She drama is very rich, as seen in "The Day of the She", written by the Tang dynasty poet Wang Kai, and "Spring She (and)", written by the Song dynasty poet Lu You.

-The famous literary figure Lu Xun wrote a novel "The Social Opera".
-Nowadays, it is also common to see Shen Gong opera in Hong Kong's Tai Ping Qing Jiao and Hong Kong Yu Lan Festival, where local people raise funds to hire a troupe to perform Chinese opera as the main celebration, and many rituals in Taiwan also Many rituals in Taiwan also have opera performances.
+The famous literary figure Lu Xun wrote a novel "The She Opera".
+Nowadays, it is also common to see Shen Gong opera in Hong Kong's Tai Ping Qing Jiao and Hong Kong Yu Lan Festival, where local people raise funds to hire a troupe to perform Chinese opera as the main celebration, and many rituals in Taiwan also have opera performances.